-- Plot the most recent actual/ historical quarterly Australian CPI data from the Australian Bureau of Statistic (ABS) record (June 2014 quarter data for this modelling exercise) and determine the annual Australian CPI % change by comparing it to past historical data; - Plot two and half years of annual Australian CPI % change forecasts from the most recent Reserve Bank of Australia (RBA) Statement on Monetary Policy (August 2014), with forecast out to December 2016; - Plot 2.63% as the annual Australian CPI for the year to June 2017 as instructed by the IMO; - Plot the annual Australian CPI % change as the RBA's inflation target midpoint of 2.5% in long term; - Apply linear interpolation between the above plotted annual % change points to form a continuous monthly data points for the entire duration of the forecast period; and - Since this index data is annual measurements and take into account the movements over the previous 12 months, the data point from the last month (i.e. the 12th month data) of the annual period is considered to represent the index level for that year.
+- Plot the most recent actual/ historical quarterly Australian CPI data from the Australian Bureau of Statistic (ABS) record (June 2015 quarter data for this modelling exercise) and determine the annual Australian CPI % change by comparing it to past historical data; - Plot two and half years of annual Australian CPI % change forecasts from the most recent Reserve Bank of Australia (RBA) Statement on Monetary Policy (August 2015), with forecast out to December 2017; - Plot the annual Australian CPI % change as the RBA's inflation target midpoint of 2.5% in long term; - Apply linear interpolation between the above plotted annual % change points to form a continuous monthly data points for the entire duration of the forecast period; and - Since this index data is annual measurements and take into account the movements over the previous 12 months, the data point from the last month (i.e. the 12th month data) of the annual period is considered to represent the index level for that year.
 Also, these data are fairly steady and constant, and generally moves in one predictable direction.
 Therefore, 'picking' the end 12th month data form an annual period and comparing it with the previous annual period's end 12th month data yields almost the same result as the comparison between the 12 month average from one annual period to 12 month average from the previous annual period.